actiontech/dble/README.md

 ## History
-dble is based on [MyCat](https://github.com/MyCATApache/Mycat-Server).
+OBsharding-D is based on [MyCat](https://github.com/MyCATApache/Mycat-Server).
 First of all,  thanks to the contributors from MyCat.

 For us, focusing on MySQL is a better choice.
 So we cancelled the support for other databases, deeply improved/optimized its behavior on compatibility, complex query and distributed transaction.
 And of course, fixed lots of bugs.

-For more details, see [Roadmap](./docs/ROADMAP.md) and [Issues](https://github.com/actiontech/dble/issues) .
+For more details, see [Roadmap](./docs/ROADMAP.md) and [Issues](https://github.com.oceanbase.obsharding_d/issues) .

 ## Roadmap